-People who suffer from alcohol abuse disorder have the highest chance of success when they receive medical care offered in alcohol treatment.
+People who suffer from alcohol abuse disorder have the highest chance of success when they receive medical care offered in alcohol addiction treatment.
 Alcohol abuse is an incredibly dangerous addiction and self-detox can lead to irreparable damages or death.
 Additionally, the physical pain caused by withdrawal typically results in the person relapsing to soothe their symptoms.
-However, medication addiction treatment center’s provide ease the discomfort and prevent life-threatening complications during a medically-assisted detox.
+A healthcare provider will conduct a physical exam to assess for medical problems that could complicate withdrawal and to identify any physical signs of alcohol withdrawal that require close monitoring.
+However, medication addiction treatment center’s provide ease the discomfort and prevent life-threatening complications during a medically-assisted detox, and there are various treatment options available depending on the individual’s needs.

 Alcohol Abuse